 Kumar, R., 2019.
 Research methodology: A step-by-step guide for beginners.
 Sage Publications Limited.

 Laurant, M., van der Biezen, M., Wijers, N., Watananirun, K., Kontopantelis, E. and van Vught, A.J., 2018.
-Nurses as substitutes for doctors in primary care.
+Nurses are substitutes for doctors in primary care.
 Cochrane Database of Systematic Reviews, (7).

 World Health Organization, 2016.
 Health system efficiency: how to make measurement matter for policy and management.
 World Health Organization.
 Regional Office for Europe.